wyfo/swap-buffer-queue/README.md

 When [`Queue::try_dequeue`](https://docs.rs/swap-buffer-queue/latest/swap_buffer_queue/struct.Queue.html#method.try_dequeue) is called, both buffers are swapped atomically, so dequeued buffer will contain previously enqueued values, and new enqueued ones will go to the other (empty) buffer.

 As the two-phase enqueuing cannot be atomic, the queue can be in a transitory state, where slots have been reserved but have not been written yet.
 In this rare case, dequeuing will fail and have to be retried.

-Also, `SynchronizedQueue` is a higher level interface that provides blocking and asynchronous methods.

 ## Fairness